reberhardt7/socket-javascript-security/Lesson 07 - Cross-Site Scripting/lesson-07.md

 ### 4. Trusted Types

-[Trusted Types](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API) is a new browser security feature that enforces explicit sanitization before using dangerous APIs like `innerHTML` or `eval()`.
+[Trusted Types](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API) is a new, experimental browser security feature that enforces explicit sanitization before using dangerous APIs like `innerHTML` or `eval()`.
+It is not widely available yet, but is under active development.
 To use it:

 1. Enable it in your CSP header:
 ```http